kunrex/Pepper.bot/README.md

 # Pepper.bot

-Pepper is a discord bot I made a while back to learn.
+<a href="https://kunrex.github.io/Pepper.bot/" target="blank">Pepper</a> is a discord bot I made a while back to learn.
 Its written in C#.
 It's not a public bot ~~yet~~, but has shards implemented.
 Its got everything I wanted it to have when I started to work on it so I've haulted progress on it.
 I may come back to add a few things here and there.

 <img src="Images/Logo.jpg" width=200>